R3dCr3sc3nt/AlexCTF/CR1-Ultracoded/README.md

   if "ONE" in w:
     binaryBuffer += "1"
 ```
-I converted the buffer string to integer and used the unhexlify() function in the binascii library to return me the ASCII plaintext.
+I converted the buffer string to integer and used the unhexlify() function in the binascii library to return the ASCII plaintext.
 ```
 n = int(binaryBuffer, 2)
 binDecoded = binascii.unhexlify('%x' % n)